gorandakov/Intaum/README.md

 50% estimated speed with 25 5×5 matrix for total of 12.5× performance.
 increase of tile size beyond 25 rapidly reduces performance in my estimated metrics.
-8 gb per core feasible for max 200gb and desktop package sized die.
+8 gb per core feasible for max 200gb and desktop package sized die. as of msi algorithm choice the core would not run at 50% with 25 tiles but at 45%. note that this is metric for running with significant cache miss rate.